natarajmb/bash-me/README.md

 bash-me
 =======
- Custom bash scirpts to bootstarp a new machine or update if changes custom aliases & exports
+ Custom bash scripts to bootstarp a new machine or update if changes custom aliases & exports

  How to run
  ----------